Overview: importing meat products

 When imported meat requires an inspection it must be immediately delivered to an establishment where the meat product will be stored and handled by a person who holds a licence to store and handle imported meat products for inspection.

-- Offshore shipments and shipments from the United States identified by the CFIA for full inspection must be presented in establishment where the meat product will be stored and handled by a person who holds a licence to store and handle imported meat products for inspection.
+- Offshore shipments and shipments from the United States, Australia and New Zealand identified by the CFIA for full inspection must be presented in establishment where the meat product will be stored and handled by a person who holds a licence to store and handle imported meat products for inspection.